MicrosoftDocs/customer-insights/ci-docs/business-units-data-separation.md

 Customer Insights is an integrated part of the Microsoft Dynamics ecosystem, which means that it leverages the rich and [expressive security model that is built into Dataverse](https://learn.microsoft.com/en-us/power-platform/admin/wp-security-cds).

 ### Dataverse security roles
 To access any data from Customer Insights in Dataverse, the user needs to have the *Customer Insights Data Read Access* security role in Dataverse.
 This role cannot be modified.
-If different access is needed, for example, access to all profiles irrespectively of business unit you can create a custom role and assign it.
+If different access is needed, for example, access to all profiles irrespectively of business unit, you can create a custom role and assign it.

 [Learn more about Dataverse security roles.](https://learn.microsoft.com/en-us/power-platform/admin/database-security)